Azure/autorest.java/typespec-tests/readme.md

 npm install -g @typespec/compiler
 ```

-## Build JAR

-`mvn package -P local,tsp` in project root.

-This will build `./typespec-extension`, which is basically `preprocessor` and `javagen` combined.

-## Build and Install TypeSpec-Java
+## Build JAR, Build and Install TypeSpec-Java

-`pwsh Setup.ps1` in `./typespec-tests` folder.
+`pwsh Setup.ps1 -RebuildJar` in `./typespec-tests` folder.

-It makes the npm package in `./typespec-extension`, then install it to `./typespec-tests` folder.
+It builds JAR and makes the npm package in `./typespec-extension`, then install it to `./typespec-tests` folder.

 ## Generate Code

+`pwsh Generate.ps1` in `./typespec-tests` folder.

+It takes time.

+The existing code is already in sync.
+Run this if you have changed the code of TypeSpec-Java.

+## Run Test

+Start Cadl-Ranch

+`npm run testserver-run`

+Then, run the tests in `typespec-tests` module as usual Java Tests.

+## Generate Code for some TypeSpec Source

 `tsp compile <target.tsp>` in `./typespec-tests` folder.

+This is usually to do a quick check whether the modified TypeSpec-Java works as expected.

-Generated code will be at `./typespec-tests/tsp-output/` folder.
+Generated code will be at `./typespec-tests/tsp-output/` folder for inspect.

 ## Troubleshooting